-Through the support of Meat and Poultry Ontario’s Canadian Agricultural Partnership Program, Yorkshire Valley Farms (YVF) was looking to define their organizational purpose, vision, and develop a purpose-driven growth strategy to achieve their sustainability and circularity goals.
+Through the support of Meat and Poultry Ontario’s Canadian Agricultural Partnership Program, Yorkshire Valley Farms (YVF) was looking to define its organisational purpose, vision, and develop a purpose-driven growth strategy to achieve its sustainability and circularity goals.

-- assess the organizational health and openness to change
+- Assess the organisational health and openness to change.

 With baselines and barriers in place, it was now time to align YVF around a common purpose and vision.
 Together we worked through a structured approach to help YVF get clarity on their purpose and how it will drive business growth while supporting their corporate vision.
 These elements provided direction for the development of YVF’s purpose-driven circular business strategy using the Objective and Key Results Framework.

-Through alignment around their Purpose to “make food matter more” and Vision “to be part of a stable, fair, and thriving food system”, YVF has achieved the following:
+Through alignment around its purpose to “make food matter more” and Vision “to be part of a stable, fair, and thriving food system”, YVF has achieved the following:

-- Completed two surveys of an Organization Health Index so that employees could feel heard and valued as demonstrated by improvements in engagement scores.
+- Completed two surveys of an Organisation Health Index so that employees could feel heard and valued as demonstrated by improvements in engagement scores.

-- Created a Director of Corporate Culture role, as the organization began to recognize the importance of human capital in their circularity and sustainability strategy.
+- Created a Director of Corporate Culture role, as the organisation began to recognise the importance of human capital in its circularity and sustainability strategy.

 - Began process to introduce employee benefits such as parental leave and a Registered Retirement Savings Plan (RRSP) program.

 - Empowered employees to be part of the operational assessment work with our partners at Enviro-Stewards.

 - Became more circular in the following areas: packaging, water usage, and waste.